 The Learning Center provides free tutoring services to any ASU-Newport student who wants help.
 Full-time staff members, as well as tutors and computer programs are available to provide assistance.
-Students may use the Learning Center's word processing programs to prepare papers.
+Students may use the Learning Center's word processing programs as well as other software (electronic spreadsheets, PowerPoint, etc.) to prepare papers.